ski bindings, simply complex…

 Skis configured with a system binding may however, only be compatible with a specific binding or bindings.
 Why?
 Because the manufacturer designed and built ski and binding to function together in a predictable fashion.

 On flat ski set ups, you are free to choose the maker and style of binding that best fits your needs.
 While not discussed here, alpine touring ski bindings would be one of those options.

 When purchasing ski bindings, there are a few things to consider.
 The first and foremost is to ensure that the ski binding has the range of DIN settings appropriate to your abilities and skiing style.
 For example, the Marker Griffon 13 ID has a DIN range of 4.0 to 13.0.
-The Squire 11 ID has a DIN range of 3.0 to 11.0 and the Free 8 has a DIN range of 2.0 to 8.0.
+The Squire 11 has a DIN range of 3.0 to 11.0m and Squire 10 from 3.0 to 10.0.

 When selecting bindings you want to choose one that your DIN setting will fall somewhere in the middle part of the range, not at one of the extremes.
 Why?
 Because ski binding settings are the most consistent at the mid part of their settings range.
 It also leaves you a bit of adjustment room should your DIN setting change, but still leave you somewhere in the middle portions of the DIN setting range for that ski binding.

 A few things to keep in mind when buying used ski bindings…

 As noted above, you would want to check the binding DIN setting range to be sure they were appropriate for your use.
 You would also want to know if the ski binding is indemnified.
 This is critical.